dbarzin/mercator/docs/bpmn.md

 This module offers complete integration with information system mapping, enabling you to link BPMN graphical elements to Mercator entities.

-## Integration with Mercator Mapping
+## Association with Mercator Cartography

-### Activities, Tasks, and Operations
+BPMN diagrams enable business process modeling by linking them to Mercator cartography elements: processes, macro-processes, activities, and actors.

+These bidirectional links between BPMN diagrams and cartography objects provide complete traceability.
+A Mercator process can be associated with one or more BPMN diagrams that detail its execution, while a BPMN diagram can reference multiple processes, activities, or actors from the cartography.

+This integration facilitates understanding of business flows by enabling navigation between the cartographic view (who does what) and the process view (how it's done), while maintaining information consistency across the organization.

+### Information System View

-BPMN elements integrate with Mercator Mapping objects according to the following correspondences:
+BPMN elements integrate with Mercator's information system view objects according to the following correspondences:

-- **Activities**: Mercator business activities correspond to high-level BPMN subprocesses
+- **Activities**: Mercator business activities correspond to high-level BPMN sub-processes
-- **Operations**: Detailed operations can be modeled as specific BPMN subprocesses
+- **Operations**: Detailed operations can be modeled as specific BPMN sub-processes
-- **Tasks**: BPMN tasks are directly linked to the operational tasks in the mapping
+- **Tasks**: BPMN tasks are directly linked to operational tasks in the cartography
-- **Actors**: Roles and actors are represented in lanes/pools, allowing for clear identification of responsibilities
+- **Actors**: Roles and actors are represented in lanes/pools, clearly identifying responsibilities
 - **Information**: BPMN data objects can be associated with information from the ecosystem view

 [<img src="/mercator/images/bpmn-1.png" width="500">](/mercator/images/bpmn-1.png)

-This integration maintains consistency between business process modeling (BPMN) and the Technical mapping of the information system.
-It allows you to:
+This integration maintains consistency between business process modeling (BPMN) and the technical IS cartography.
+It enables:

-- Trace data flows across the organization
+- Tracing data flows across the organization
-- Identify dependencies between the business view and the technical infrastructure
+- Identifying dependencies between the business view and technical infrastructure
-- Align business processes with the technical components that support them
+- Aligning business processes with the technical components that support them

-### Processes and Macro-processes

-BPMN conversation diagrams allow you to model the interactions between business processes,

-whether they are defined in Mercator (processes and macro-processes) or represented in other BPMN diagrams.

-This ability to link between diagrams provides an overview of inter-process exchanges,

-facilitating the understanding of communication flows within the organization, even when these processes are documented separately.
+### BPMN Conversations

+BPMN diagrams in Mercator support conversation elements as defined in the BPMN 2.0 specification.
+Conversation links represent message exchanges between participants (pools), visually materialized by double parallel lines.

+Conversations logically group multiple conversation links to model a coherent set of exchanges between participants.
+They can be represented either as standard conversations (simple hexagon) for basic interactions, or as sub-conversations
+(double-bordered hexagon) when they encapsulate more complex exchanges requiring decomposition.

 [<img src="/mercator/images/bpmn-2.png" width="400">](/mercator/images/bpmn-2.png)

+This notation documents communication protocols between different business actors or systems, complementing the modeling of internal processes for each participant.
+BPMN conversations thus provide an architectural view of inter-organizational or inter-departmental interactions.

 ## Elements of the BPMN Diagram